Home

 Center for Undergraduate Research in Mathematics Minigrants

-• Look for our proposal symposium at AMATYC 2023.
+• Look for our proposal symposium at AMATYC 2024: Session 1 and Session 2

 Application deadline is December 15 of each year beginning in 2023.
 The Summer Faculty Training Workshop will be held in person starting in 2024 — all minigrant recipients are expected to attend.
 Notifications of award are typically sent by early February.